 The governance model within the Seljuk Empire was that of a family federation or an “appanage state”.
 In other words, as the time passed by, the territory of the Empire was divided between different members of the Seljuk dynasty.

 Thus, the Sultanate of Rum was a Turko-Persian state that occupied parts of Anatolia.
-It separated from the Great Seljuk Empire in 1077 and it lasted for 231 years, until 1308.
+It separated from the Great Seljuk Empire in 1077 and lasted for 231 years, until 1308.
 Its first capital city was Iznik and then Konya.
 That’s why we can talk about Seljuk Konya today.

 SELJUK KONYA

 I think that this information is sufficient to understand not only Konya, but also many other cities in Anatolia, where there is also a lot of Seljuk heritage.
-Once I’ve visited Seljuk historic sites and after I’ve read a bit more about them, I’ve gained some additional knowledge that helped me put everything in its proper place.
+Once I’ve seen Seljuk historic sites and after I’ve read a bit more about them, I’ve gained some additional knowledge that helped me put everything in its proper place.

 ALAEDDIN MOSQUE (1235)

 Certainly, the Alaeddin Mosque is one of the most important Seljuk structures in Konya.
-It’s also one of the most important historic sites in the city, together with the Mevlana Museum and the Selimiye Mosque.
+It’s also one of the most important historic sites in the city, together with the Mevlana Museum and Selimiye Mosque.

-The mosque is located on top of the Alaeddin Hill and it overlooks the neighbouring area.
+The mosque is located on top of the Alaeddin Hill and overlooks the neighbouring area.
 Construction of the mosque started in the 12th century and it was completed in 1235.

 So, this was the first major Seljuk era religious temple that I visited.
 Previously, I had only been to the Seljuk mosque in Antalya.

 The architectural style and interior decoration of this mosque significantly differs from the later Ottoman era style.
-To start with, the mosque is a square building, with a plain facade.
+To start with, the mosque is a square building, with a plain façade.

 Inside, plain white walls look so different from opulently decorated walls of Ottoman mosques.

+But the most striking difference between Seljuk and Ottoman mosques are the columns, so typical of the Seljuk architectural style.
 Some Ottoman mosques are similar in the architectural style, although they are radically different when it comes to their interior decoration.

 The best examples are the Green Mosque, the Muradiye Mosque and the Grand Mosque in Bursa.
-All three of them are also square buildings and resemble Seljuk architecture, but all of them are also lavishly decorated.
+All three of them are also square buildings and resemble Seljuk architecture, but all of them are lavishly decorated.

 MAUSOLEUM OF SELJUK SULTANS OF RUM